Comparison

 Inline Assistant vs Parallel Orchestrator

 Copilot is built for the editing experience — it completes your code as you type, answers questions in a chat panel, and can make changes across files via Agent mode.
-Superset runs many autonomous agents simultaneously, each on a separate task in a separate worktree.
+Superset runs many autonomous agents simultaneously, each on a separate task in a separate worktree, then adds chat, file review, and browser preview around those tasks.
 Copilot makes you faster at writing code; Superset makes many agents work in parallel while you do something else.

 Completions vs Autonomous Tasks

 Copilot's primary interaction is inline completion: you type, it suggests.
 Its Agent mode and Coding Agent can handle larger tasks, but the core experience is real-time assistance while you code.
-Superset dispatches fully autonomous tasks — "refactor the payment service," "add tests for the auth module" — and agents work independently until done.
+Superset dispatches fully autonomous tasks — "refactor the payment service," "add tests for the auth module" — and agents work independently until done, with the resulting diffs and local app previews collected inside the same workspace.

 Editor Integration vs Editor Independence